jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 7) Fill out a checklist Checklist self-code review
 8) Fill out a checklist before requesting a pull

-## Processing policy for issues and pull Requests
+## Processing policy for issues and pull request

 The policy for handling issues and pull requests is as follows.